katehuntsman/capstone-project-report/README.md

 ## Problem Definition

 The goal is to tell if a post will go viral or not, based on engagement data.
-We define viral as having views above a certain threshold, so it’s a yes/no kind of prediction.
+I defined viral as having views above a certain threshold, so it’s a yes/no kind of prediction.

 ---